elearningforce/lms365.powershell/README.md

 ### How to run provisioning ###

 1. Download or clone the repository.
-2. Open the file in PS editor `[repository dir]./Scripts/Provision.ps1` and modify the parameters
+2. Open `[repository dir]./Scripts/Provision.ps1` file in PS editor and modify the parameters

 ```PowerShell
 $TenantId = "GUID represents id of your tenant"